 - PA 514 – Management Systems

-- PA 516 – Effective Public Communication for Public Administration
+- PA 516 – Effective Communications for Public Administrators

 - PA 525 – Organizational Development and Change Management